Did you know many behavior changes in older dogs are the result of a medical condition?

 If you’ve recently moved or welcomed a new family member, it is likely stress-related, and there are things you can do.

-Make sure you still spend plenty of time with your dog, provide him with a quiet area when he needs to get away from the hustle and bustle and look into calming remedies or plugin pheromones to relax him.
+Provide them a quiet area when they need to escape the hustle and bustle, and look into calming remedies or plugin pheromones to relax them.

 Peeing/Pooping in the House

-Okay, now to the problem at hand.
+Okay, now to the problem at hand – Peeing and pooping in the house.

 - Illnesses that may cause increased thirst/peeing (kidneys, diabetes…)

-- Increasingly hectic schedules affecting your dogs break times
+- Increasingly hectic schedules affecting your dog’s break times

 If this list has triggered your “aha” moment and the reason has been revealed, great!
-You’re halfway there.
-Now you need to figure out how to prevent that “thing” from affecting him.
+You’re halfway to a solution.

-If everything has been status quo, you’re probably looking at a medical issue, but don’t start panicking.
-Your first stop is a visit to the vet for diagnosis then you take it from there.
+Your first stop is a visit to the vet for diagnosis, and then you take it from there.

 Aggression